-If you're looking to have more control over your career and want to become more of a leader at work, you may be eyeing a promotion to management.
-However, you aren't just handed a leadership role.
-Instead, you have to develop your skills and earn that seat at the management table.
+For veterans looking to have more control over their career and to become more of a leader at work, a promotion to management is the way to go.
+However, nobody is just handed a leadership role.
+Instead, employees have to develop their skills and earn that seat at the management table.

-The first step that you should take is to talk with your boss about your path to becoming a supervisor.
-He or she may point out your lack of speaking skills or your tendency to leave work early even if there are things left to do as things that you can improve upon.
-In addition to pointing out these flaws, your manager may also give you some tips to help you overcome them.
+The first step a veteran employee should take is to talk with their boss about the path to becoming a supervisor.
+He or she may point out issues such as a lack of public speaking skills, or a tendency to leave work early even if there are things left to do.
+These can be improved upon with some thought.
+In addition to pointing out flaws, the manager may also give employees some tips to help you overcome them.

-To prove that you are a leader, it is time to stop making excuses and take ownership of your abilities and your weaknesses.
-If you see others who are struggling, don't be afraid to offer a helping hand.
-This shows that you care about your company and that you want everyone to do well.
-Over time, you will see that you are more productive and seen as a positive influence in the workplace, which are qualities that managers must have.
+For a veteran to prove that he or she is a leader, they need to stop making excuses and take ownership of their abilities and their weaknesses.
+If others are struggling, they shouldn't be afraid to offer a helping hand.
+This shows that they care about your company and want everyone to do well.
+Over time, you will see that they are more productive and a positive influence in the workplace, which are qualities that managers must have.

-Your employer may ask that you compete your college degree or get your master's before getting a promotion.
-Before you go and get your degree, it may be a good idea to look at the job market to see what is in demand.
-For instance, you may want to look at public relations degree jobs before venturing into public relations or graphic design jobs before getting a degree in that field.
+You may feel that your veterans employees need to complete their college degree or get a master's degree before getting a promotion.
+Before they go and start studying, it may be a good idea for them to look at the job market to see what is in demand.
+For instance, they may want to look at the kind of jobs they can do in your company with a public relations degree before venturing into public relations, or graphic design jobs before getting a degree in that field.

-You won't be able to prove yourself with one smart decision or by showing up to work early once or twice.
-Establishing yourself as a leader will take time and consistent effort.
-However, if you can be patient, that promotion may only be a few months or a year away depending on when a spot may open up for you.
+A veteran won't be able to prove himself with one smart decision, or by showing up to work early once or twice.
+Establishing himself as a leader will take time and consistent effort, and an ability to fit comfortably in the digital era.
+However, if they can be patient, that promotion may only be a few months or a year away depending on when a spot may open up.

-If you want a promotion, you need to prove that you have what it takes to earn one.
+If you're a veteran who wants a promotion, you need to prove that you have what it takes to earn one.
 Talk with your boss, take his or her suggestions to heart and do everything that you can to show that you are willing to take charge and be an asset for your employer.